hackforthesea/data-lake/README.md

 ## Usage

+This document assumes you are working with a web application or a medium that supports HTTP.

+Instructions for embedded hardware code and CLI tools coming soon.

+### Register a new Hack for the Sea Application

 The Data Lake requires oAuth to use.
 Here's how to get credentials

 1. Register a new Hack for the Sea account at http://hackforthesea.tech/accounts/register